I ate dessert for dinner this week. And it was divine.

 After the macarons there was honey-pecan and peach-mango gelato.
 I would not kick either flavor out of my freezer, but the peach-mango was unbelievable.
 It made me happy to have taste buds.

 Next up was the signature Ritz-Carlton Cake.
-You can only visit Bar Cocoa at the Ritz in Charlotte, but you can order the signature cake at any Ritz.
+Although you can only visit Bar Cocoa at the Ritz in Charlotte, you can order the signature cake at any Ritz.

 Another event is the Chocolate & Champagne Dinner.
 If anyone out there would like to get my attention, inviting me to this five-course all-dessert dinner ought to do it.

 In all seriousness though, the Cocoa Lab Cooking Classes are a must-attend for anyone in Charlotte who is remotely interested in learning how to make desserts.
 The classes are held from 9 a.m. – noon on Saturdays and limited to eight people per class.
-The $75 per person price includes hands-on education from a pastry chef, complimentary parking, a recipe collection, keepsake apron, and of course the desserts made during the class.
+The class includes hands-on education from a pastry chef, complimentary parking, a recipe collection, keepsake apron, and of course the desserts made during the class.

 I really can not say enough good things about this experience.
 In addition to the desserts featured here, cheesecakes, chocolate mousse, cupcakes, and other sweets including Norman Love chocolates are available at Bar Cocoa.
 Find them at 201 East Trade Street at the corner of Trade & College in Charlotte.
 And please invite me with you.